COMPETITION

 • you do not have to worry about paying money for having marketing material translated into different languages for the Social/Cultural Environment

-• you can charge a higher price because whether the Economy is good, or bad, does not matter - abscence of competition mean that if people want your product, they have to buy it from you and pay whatever price you charge
+• you can charge a higher price because whether the Economy is good, or bad, does not matter - absence of competition mean that if people want your product, they have to buy it from you and pay whatever price you charge

 • you do not have to monitor changes to laws and regulations in such a detailed way and can probably save money on legal fees